semgrep/semgrep-docs/docs/kb/semgrep-ci/github-required-workflows-semgrep.md

 description: Setting up GitHub required workflows for Semgrep scans.
 ---

-# GitHub Required workflows and Semgrep
+# GitHub required workflows and Semgrep

 ## Motivation
 An organization can have hundreds or thousands of repositories.
 Setting up Semgrep (basically adding the `.github/workflows/semgrep.yml` file) in all repositories can be a time-consuming task.